-I have written this book, Buddho, so that readers will come to understand the correct meaning and use of the word "Buddho."
-There are those who wrongly believe that by just reciting the word "Buddho" they are able to rid defilements and cravings (kilesa) from their minds, then expecting wisdom to arise which will enable them to realize how thing really are (the Truth).
-However, just reciting repetitiously the parikamma word "Buddho" does not make one reach purity of mind (citta) and gain Noble Fruitions, and Nibbāna.
+HAVE WRITTEN this book, Buddho, so that readers will come to understand the correct meaning and use of the word "Buddho."
+There are those who wrongly believe that by just reciting the word "Buddho" they are able to rid defilements and cravings (kilesa) from their minds, then expect wisdom to arise which will enable them to realize how things really are (the Truth).
+However, just reciting repetitiously the parikamma word "Buddho" does not make one reach purity of mind (citta) and gain Noble Fruitions or Nibbāna.